ljs-233233/EE222-Ball-and-Beam/README.md

 ## Observer and Controllers Used

 Our group used an EKF observer.
 The first controller developed was a PID-Wrapped LQR controller, and the second was an Approximate Feedback Linearization controller.
-To switch between the two, comment/uncomment lines 38-39 in 'studentControllerInterface.m'.
+To switch between the two, comment/uncomment lines 38-39 in `studentControllerInterface.m`.

 ## Simulation Results Summary